mattemello/jobTracker/readme.md

-# Job tracker
+# Job tracker API

-This is a job tracker application that it will work on the terminal.
+With this i want to create a job tracker api.